jrestall/remix-kit/README.md

   <img src="./docs/assets/console.png" />
 </p>

-#### Future Roadmap

-- Module federation DX enhancements with built-in async entry points for use with [gioboa/vite-module-federation](https://github.com/gioboa/vite-module-federation) or [originjs/vite-module-federation](https://github.com/originjs/vite-plugin-federation).
-- Library compilation mode.
-Bundle your entire website functionality as modules for npm distribution and easy inclusion in other Remix websites.

 ### Status

 - **Alpha.** Use to streamline your development but not recommended for production bundling use.
 Please help test and it can get there though.